exosite/TI-MSP430e4/README.md

 * Clone this repository ```git clone https://github.com/exosite/TI-MSP430e4.git```
 * Initialize the repository in order to prepare it for deployment ```murano init```
-* Create a new blank solution application.
+* Create a new blank Murano Solution Application.
 * Push this code to your Murano Application Soution with ```murano syncup```